MelihFazl/BookUrBook/readme.txt

 -> Connecting the admin panel with database.
 -> Developing a proper report system for the posts and chats (with Kerem) -> Block system (With Melih)
--> Eliminating banned and blocked (by the current user) users' posts from the postlist and wishlist screens.
--> While registering, it checks more.
+-> Eliminating banned and blocked (by the current user) users' posts from the postlist and wishlist screens (with Miray) -> While registering, it checks more.
 (Alphanumerical email, password, and username) -> Feedback system by using JavaMailAPI.
 -> Resetting password for the users.